|

 SCC's Eclipse Magic Weekend was a success!
 With 30 individuals in attendance, we had workshops, crafts, fellowship time, rituals, delicious food prepared by James and his assistants (Patty, Darrel, and others), an eclipse gala (complete with DJ), and of course, the total solar eclipse.

 Unfortunately, clouds moved in around 3 pm and did not clear out until after totality.
 Still, the magic was felt in the air and the earth, and hearing the nocturnal animals come alive in the middle of the day was amazing.
 Lots of pictures and videos were posted on the SCC Facebook page.
+Be sure to ask Evan about his 'eclipse potion', full of sun energy and moon dust!

 Self Care: Taking Care of Your Emotional Health